openupm/openupm/docs/docs/getting-started.md

 updated 2 packages in 12.177s
 ```

-Let's test the openupm-cli installation by printing the version.
+Let's verify the openupm-cli installation by printing the version.

 ```sh
 $ openupm --version
 1.1.0
 ```

-## Create an Unity Project
+## Installing an UPM Package

-Next step is creating an Unity project.
-Using existing project also works.
-To make it clear, let's create an empty project located at path `~/Document/projects/hello-openupm`.
+Next step is creating a new Unity project, located at path `~/Document/projects/hello-openupm`.

-## Install Package

-Let's install `Unity Addressable Importer` a helper package to manage addressable assets.
-First let's find the accurate package name.
+Let's install [Unity Addressable Importer](https://github.com/favoyang/unity-addressable-importer) a helper package to manage addressable assets.
+First you need identify the package name.

 ```sh
 # go to the unity project folder